Arsha00/F1RetroGame/README/README.txt

 ####### UPDATES FOR FINAL VERSION ########

-- Track updates, curves to be added, track to be increased, track limitation for Cars (does not continue after race ended).
+- Track updates, track to be increased, track limitation for Cars (does not continue after race ended).
+(Update made 2025-10-02)

 - AI update, movement updates required
 - Lights to be removed after start

-- Goal Line needs to be set, with an Game Over println
+- Goal Line needs to be set, with an Game Over println (Update made 2025-10-02)

 ####### IF TIME #######

 - Further track improvements (Add MiniMap)